nakwei/Gaussian-Splatting/README.md

 │       IMG0002.jpg
 │       ....

-This training process also will take a while and can be finnicky.
+This training process also will take a while and can be finnicky, especially regarding CUDA/GPU usage.
 Once the training is complete, there should be a new folder called data with a file called final.npy.
 This is the numpy version of our splat.
 The final step is then to convert into .ply, which is an easier format to visualize.
 To do so, run

 python3 npy2ply.py <source_file.npy> <output_file.ply>